Additional Classes

 [email protected]

-Students can expect to spend 3 to 5 hours per week on assignments and projects outside of class.
+Personal Finance meets once each week and is intended for 9th through 12th graders.
+Students can expect to spend 2-3 hours per week on assignments outside of class.

 [email protected]

-Students can expect to spend 3 to 5 hours per week on assignments and projects outside of class.
+Personal Finance meets once each week and is intended for 9th through 12th graders.
+Students can expect to spend 2-3 hours per week on assignments outside of class.

 Public Speaking and Truth Seeking – Reid Thomas, Instructor